goldstrike77/ansible-role-linux-kafka/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs apache Kafka on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Kafka is an open-source stream-processing software platform developed by the Apache Software Foundation, written in Scala and Java.
+The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs apache Kafka on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7